deepikagandla7456/Quiz-App-With-Timer/README.md

 ### Future Work

 - Dynamically load questions from JSON or an API.
-- Add more categories and adjustable timer settings.
+- Add more categories and allow custom timer settings.
 - Store scores locally or on a backend.
 - Implement additional features like difficulty levels and a leaderboard.